Aretha Franklin, The 'Queen Of Soul,' Dies At 76

 "We have been deeply touched by the incredible outpouring of love and support we have received from close friends, supporters and fans all around the world.
 Thank you for your compassion and prayers.
 We have felt your love for Aretha and it brings us comfort to know that her legacy will live on.
 As we grieve, we ask that you respect our privacy during this difficult time."

-No one's life can be condensed to one word — but Aretha Franklin came close when she sang one word: "respect."
+No one's life can be condensed to one word — but Aretha Franklin came close when she sang one word: "Respect."

 "Respect" was written by the great Otis Redding.
 In his version, a man is pleading, offering his woman anything she wants in exchange for her respect.
 He sang: "Hey little girl, you're sweeter than honey / And I'm about to give you all of my money / But all I want you to do / Is just give it, give it / Respect when I come home ..."